joaomiguelvieira/kNN-STUFF/README.md

 From the flow navigator menu, select *Package IP*.
 Go through the several tabs that have the review icon (a small sheet of paper with a pencil) and merge all the changes (click on the suggestions presented in the yellow bar).
 Finally, select *Review and Package* and *Re-Package IP*. **Note that if you want to keep the project after packaging the IP, you need to select first *Edit packaging settings* and deselect the option *Delete project after packaging***.

 ## Build the block diagram
 After packaging both IPs, you can close all Vivado projects but the first one you created.
 In the *Flow Navigator* menu, under *PROJECT MANAGER*, hit *Settings* and navigate to *IP* and then *Repository*.
-Add the directory that contains the IPs to the list of repositories, and make sure that both IPs are located.
+Add the directory that contains the IPs to the list of repositories, and make sure that both IPs are detected.

 ![new_project7](img/new_project7.png "New Project 7")